DataVis-Spring2025/DV-Project2/README.md

 [![YouTube](http://i.ytimg.com/vi/6tEtrOu1Ifs/hqdefault.jpg)](https://www.youtube.com/watch?v=6tEtrOu1Ifs)

 ## Team Contributions
-[TODO: Document who on your team worked on which components of the project.
-For example: ]

 ### Iswarya Mikkili
 - Implemented the color by option filter in the left sidebar which changes the colors of the quakes on the map along with the legend to explain